Skip Navigation

 R&D aimed at enhancing convenience and quality of life is a continuous journey of challenge and innovation.
 Recently, an increasing number of endocrinology professionals are going beyond being mere beneficiaries of R&D to actively participating in the process themselves.
 In this symposium, we are honored to welcome a nursing professor who has directly conducted the evaluation and selection of new medical technologies, as well as two endocrinology professors who are striving to bridge research and clinical practice through entrepreneurship and innovation.
 This event will provide a meaningful opportunity to share their firsthand experiences, insights, and the challenges and achievements encountered in linking research and clinical applications.

-Chairpersons : Eun Jig Lee (Yonsei University, Korea), Sihoon Lee (Gachon University, Korea)
+Chairpersons : Eun Jig Lee (Hanaro Medical Foundation, Korea), Sihoon Lee (Gachon University, Korea)

-14:30-14:55 New health technology assessment and the front of the approval Seon Heui Lee (Gachon University College of Nursing, Korea)
+14:30-14:55 New health technology assessment and the front of the approval Seon Heui Lee (Gachon University, Korea)

 15:20-15:45 Osteoporosis and fracture prediction with artificial intelligence Yoon-Sok Chung (Ajou University, Korea)